Commitment to protecting your personal data

 - Respect for cultural differences in treatment

-When transferring data outside Colombia is necessary, we apply maximum protection guarantees
+When necessary to transfer data outside Colombia, we apply maximum protection guarantees

-- Medical follow-up with specialists in patient’s home country
+- Medical follow-up with specialists in patient’s country oforigin

 - Coordination with international health systems